Nirvana: The stories behind every song on Nevermind

 Kurt was a martyr to his bad habits, including composing songs last minute.
 He penned the lyrics to On A Plain moments before recording it, the opening salvo ‘Let’s start this off without any words’ a dig at his own method.
 He told journalist Jon Savage the song was “classic alienation”, though his main focus was getting “done, so I can go home”.
 But the song’s heady melody and heavenly harmonies are enough to carry any half-arsed lyric.

 Nevermind’s funereal closer was the album’s most difficult session, Kurt strumming on an old five-string acoustic guitar that wavered in tune, and recording his vocals lying on a sofa in the control room, barely audible.
-The cello line was Butch Vig’s idea, to evoke the ominous vibe of the Beatles’ I Am The Walrus; cellist Kirk Canning – husband of L7’s Dee Plakas – struggled to match Kurt’s out-of-tune guitar, but Butch says this “gives the song its creepiness”.
+The cello line was Butch’s idea, to evoke the ominous vibe of The Beatles’ I Am The Walrus; cellist Kirk Canning – husband of L7’s Dee Plakas – struggled to match Kurt’s out-of-tune guitar, but Butch says this “gives the song its creepiness”.